ArminJo/NeoPatterns/README.md

 - Removed blocking wait for ATmega32U4 Serial in examples.

 ### Version 2.2.0
 - Added support for RGBW patterns.
 Requires additional 200 bytes for the AllPatternsOnMultiDevices example.
-Deactivate the line `#define SUPPORT_RGBW` or defining `DO_NOT_SUPPORT_RGBW` saves 400 bytes program space for the AllPatternsOnMultiDevices example.
+Deactivate the line `#define SUPPORT_RGBW` or defining `DO_NOT_SUPPORT_RGBW` saves 400 bytes program memory for the AllPatternsOnMultiDevices example.
 - Use type `Print *` instead of `Stream *`.
 - Changed function `addPixelColor()`.
 - Added function `NeoPixel::printInfo(aSerial)`.